nhutruby/tao/README.md

 A good architecture changes the way we code the good back-end.

 We may not use the Rails API.
 Using Sinatra may be better.
+We don't need the heavy concept of MVC, using a controller and a model in one file.